FIWARE/tutorials.Media-Streams/README.md

 The goal of this tutorial is to provide you with a simple getting started guide on how to install and use the **Kurento** Media Server.
 For this purpose a simple Node.js Express application will be created.
 The emphasis will be on how to integrate
 **Kurento** as a generic enabler within the FIWARE system and alter context.

 The intention here is not to teach users how manipulate media streams using Node - indeed any language could have been chosen.
-It is merely to show how a sample programming language could be used analyse and alter a media stream to potentially raise events and alter the context of a product *"powered by FIWARE"*.
+It is merely to show how a sample programming language could be used analyze and alter a media stream to potentially raise events and alter the context of a product *"powered by FIWARE"*.

 All the code for the demo can be found within the `nodejs` folder within the [kurento-examples](https://github.com/Fiware/tutorials.Media-Streams/tree/master/kurento-examples) directory.
 Alternative `client-side-javascript` and `java` examples are also available.
 Obviously, your choice of programming language will depend upon your own business needs - when reading the code below please keep this in mind and substitute Node.js with your own programming language as appropriate.